daniel-medina/quizar/README.md

 The software has 3 accessible pages, which are the followings :

 1. Quizz :
-   The user may choose a theme and be handled a quizz for which he will get a note once he validates the session.
+   the user may choose a theme and be handled a quizz for which he will get a note once he validates the session.

 2. Management :
-   The user may create, modify or remove themes, questions and answers.
+   the user may create, modify or remove themes, questions and answers.

 3. Import/Export :
-   The user may export the whole database and each question's associated image to a .ZAR archive (that is in fact a .ZIP archive), and import a .ZAR archive which would replace all the data of the software.
+   the user may export the whole database and each question's associated image to a .ZAR archive (that is in fact a .ZIP archive), and import a .ZAR archive which would replace all the data of the software.

 Quizzar comes with two different versions :

 * Admin :
-  User has full access to the software, without any restriction.
+  the user has full access to the software, without any restriction.

 * Student :
-  User has only access to the quizz page and import/export page.
+  the user has only access to the quizz page and import/export page.

 ## Can the students falsifies their results ?